Ants on a Log Kids Veggie Platter

 Toppings

-• Dried fruit like raisins, dried cranberries, chopped apricots or dates, etc.
+• Dried fruit.
+Raisins are traditional, but dried cranberries, chopped apricots or dates, etc. are also great additions.

-How to Make Ants on a Log Kids Snacks and Veggie Platter
+How to Assemble an Ants on a Log Snack Platter

-3. Fill small bowls with spreads and add small spoons or mini spreading knives.
-Place bowls around the fruit and vegetable slices.
+• Add the spreads.
+Fill small bowls with spreads and add small spoons or mini spreading knives.
+Place the bowls around the fruit and vegetable slices.

-5. Set it out on a table and let everyone make their own custom combos.
+• Serve and enjoy.
+Set the snack platter out on a table and let everyone make their own custom ants on a log combos.

 • Gluten free – if you add granola to the platter, just me sure it is gluten free or if you’ve made it yourself you used certified gluten free oats.